Pietro Grasso: National Antimafia Prosecutor

-On 11 October 2005 he was appointed National Antimafia Prosecutor, succeeding Pierluigi Vigna, who left office in August 2005 having reached the retirement age, while he was still head of the prosecutor of Palermo.
-His appointment was at the center of bitter controversy in judicial and political, as it was very likely the appointment of the Prosecutor at the Court of Palermo Gian Carlo Caselli.
+On 11 October 2005, he was appointed National Antimafia Prosecutor, succeeding Pierluigi Vigna, who left office in August 2005, having reached the retirement age, while he was still head of the prosecutor of Palermo.
+His appointment was at the centre of bitter controversy in judicial and political circles, as it was very likely the appointment of the Prosecutor at the Court of Palermo, Gian Carlo Caselli.
 However, the Berlusconi III Cabinet, in the person of Senator Luigi Bobbio (National Alliance), introduced an amendment to the delegation of the reform of the judicial system (the so-called "Reform Castelli").
 According to the wording of the amendment, Caselli could no longer be appointed national anti-Mafia prosecutor for exceeding the age limit.
-The Constitutional Court, following the appointment of Peter Grasso as a new national anti-Mafia prosecutor, declared illegal the decision that the judge had ruled Gian Carlo Caselli from the competition.
+The Constitutional Court, following the appointment of Peter Grasso as a new national anti-Mafia prosecutor, declared illegal the decision that the judge had ruled Gian Carlo Caselli out of the competition.

 On 11 April 2006 help with his work, after years of investigation, the capture of Bernardo Provenzano on the farm, Montagna dei cavalli in Corleone, hiding from 9 May 1963.
-On 18 September 2006 the District Anti-Mafia Directorate of Catanzaro, with support from the National Prosecution led by national prosecutor Grasso, concludes a two-year on the action of certain mafias of Vibo Valentia, who had put his hands on his holiday parks the coast.
-The gangs in question are The Rose of Tropea and that of Mancuso Limbadi that ricavavano huge profits from the control of contracts for the construction and supply of holiday villages in the area of Catanzaro.
+On 18 September 2006, the District Anti-Mafia Directorate of Catanzaro, with support from the National Prosecution led by national prosecutor Grasso, concluded a two-year on the action of certain mafias of Vibo Valentia, who had taken control of his holiday parks on the coast.
+The gangs in question are The Rose of Tropea and that of Mancuso Limbadi, which ricavavano huge profits from the control of contracts for the construction and supply of holiday villages in the area of Catanzaro.
 Operation Odyssey ends with 41 cases of custody.
-The natural expiration of the first term to the DNA was confirmed by the Supreme Judicial Council for a second term, this time without any controversy and consensus.
+The natural expiration of the first term of the DNA was confirmed by the Supreme Judicial Council for a second term, this time without any controversy and consensus.

 From September 2012 to Rai History in 12 episodes, Pietro Grasso leads "Lessons Mafia", a project of legal education, dedicated to the younger generations to explain all the secrets of Cosa Nostra.
 The program is inspired by the lessons mafia devised in 1992 by the Director of TG2 Alberto La Volpe with Giovanni Falcone, one of the last initiatives of the magistrate from Palermo crushed by the attack of Capaci.
 Twenty years later, solicited in this regard, Grasso agreed to go back to tell young people about the Mafia.
 Mafia lessons digs into the mafia system and returns an x-ray done of names, rules, stories, web of complicity, plots, mystery, ambiguity.
-In the first episode explained how the dome formed Mafia.
+In the first episode explained how the dome formed the Mafia.